 - 31, a Greek game traditionally played on New Year's Eve.

 - Quitlok or Kvitlech - a Jewish 21 game with special numbered cards.

 In these games the result depends on comparing single cards.
 Players will win or lose their stakes depending on whether certain cards match, or whether one card is larger or smaller than another.

 - Faro - a 19th century game in which the players bet on winning or losing cards, as determined by pairs of cards turned up by the dealer.

-- Red Dog / High Card Pool / Slippery Sam / Shoot in which the player bets that one of his cards will be higher than and the same suit as a card trurned by the banker.
+- High Card Pool / Slippery Sam / Shoot / Red Dog in which the player bets that one of his cards will be higher than and the same suit as a card turned by the banker.

-- Yablon / In Between / Ace-Deuce in which the player bets on whether a third card will be between the first two cards dealt.
+- In Between, also known as Acey-Deucey, Yablon or Red Dog, in which the player bets on whether a third card will be between the first two cards dealt.

 - Let It Ride in which the player combines his three cards with the dealer's two cards, and is paid at fixed odds according to how good a poker hand they make.